Jodistroyer/UAL-CCI-Creative-Coding-p5js-Perlin-Noise-Waves/README.md

 - Realistic wave simulation
 - Smooth transitions and fluid movements
 - Adjustable detail level for controlling the clarity of the simulation
-- Customizable parameters for experimenting with different wave patterns
 - Easy-to-understand codebase for further exploration and modification

 ## Usage